Twingate/terraform-provider-twingate/docs/resources/group.md

 ### Optional

+- `is_authoritative` (Boolean) Determines whether User assignments to this Group will override any existing assignments.
+Default is `true`.
+If set to `false`, assignments made outside of Terraform will be ignored.
 - `security_policy_id` (String) Defines which Security Policy applies to this Group.
 The Security Policy ID can be obtained from the `twingate_security_policy` and `twingate_security_policies` data sources.
+- `user_ids` (Set of String) List of User IDs that have permission to access the Group.

 ### Read-Only